 You can get to the viewpoint by accessing through a glass elevator, and from there, you just fill your souls with mesmerizing sunsets views.

-This unmissable tourist point at the height of approximately 65 meters (213.25 feet) from the ground level will also render visitors with a café service and coin-operated binoculars.
+This unmissable tourist point is located at a height of approximately 65 meters (213.25 feet) from the ground level.
+This tourist attraction will also render visitors with a café service and coin-operated binoculars.

 Will you be ready to form part in Mexico’s city adventurer’s club from the heights?

-Thank you for following me on my social media and here at francomagnomexico.com
+Thank you for following me on francomagnomexico.com and the Magno social media @magnomxofficial